Archita0102/PD-OpenLANE-Workshop/README.md

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/d6f56676-ad4a-4cdd-a622-a2cadf2f922a">

 -  The green in the centre is the n-diffusion region which is identified by the help of the colour palette.Similarly , brown is the p-diffusion region.

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/393d6847-98ae-419c-8357-7a22ff6ab584">

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/da93bc9f-88ac-4a74-a643-baa54c04262e">

--When poly crosses n diffusion - NMOS and when poly crosses p diffusion -PMOS.
+-  When poly crosses n diffusion - NMOS and when poly crosses p diffusion -PMOS.
 On layout you can verify by sending a command on tkcon window.
 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/e39a704d-25f1-48d8-a8c4-dfa3ac7d0b96">